Loading

 Taking Action

-If you're building a brand today, you have an opportunity that didn't exist for previous generations.
-Search tools now make it possible to explore non-English domain names across multiple language dictionaries simultaneously, finding available options that would have taken weeks to discover manually.
+If you're building a brand today, search tools make it possible to explore non-English domain names across multiple language dictionaries simultaneously.
+You can find options in minutes that would have taken weeks to discover manually.

 The domain name gold rush is over for English words.
-But in Spanish, German, French, and dozens of other languages, there are still remarkable opportunities waiting to be claimed.
+But in Spanish, German, French, and dozens of other languages, there are still strong options waiting to be claimed.

-The best part?
 You don't need to be fluent in these languages to find them.
-You just need to be willing to look beyond English and think about what makes a word work as a brand—regardless of where it comes from.
+You just need to be willing to look beyond English and think about what makes a word work as a brand, regardless of where it comes from.

 Start with your core business concept.
 Explore how different languages capture that idea.
 Test the words that resonate.
 Check domain availability.
-Then move fast, because this opportunity won't last forever.
+Then move fast, because this window won't stay open forever.